alfnielsen/vsc-move/README.md

 ## Know issues

-1. Not working on unix/linus systems!!!
-(I believe)

-This is due to '/' vs '\\', and can be fix in the future!

-2. Absolute path has no prefix
+1. Absolute path has no prefix

 Some project works with absolute path prefix like '@'.
 This can also be fix in future version.

-3. './' relative paths settings missing.
+2. './' relative paths settings missing.

 All path to file in the same folder or sub folder will get relative path starting with './' Its not all project that will use that convention.
 In the future this could maybe to set in a config property

-4. No intelligence for tsconfig paths.
+3. No intelligence for tsconfig paths.

 vsc-move dont scan tsconfig files, and it dont know anything about other kins of path manipulation.